 Emma has previously said it would be "wonderful" to have another child

 RELATED: Emma Bunton shares throwback photo with mum on International Women's Day

 Emma has also hinted that her two children are following in their parents' musical footsteps.
-During a talk on the UNICEF campaign to fight childhood malnutrition, she opened up about sweet memories from her sons’ past.
-"When my boys were toddlers I’d sit here and sing ‘You are my sunshine’ to them while the light streamed in on us," she said.
+During a talk on the UNICEF campaign to fight childhood malnutrition, she opened up about sweet memories from her children's past, revealing she used to sing 'You are my sunshine' to them when they were toddlers.
 "When they reached the stage where they could start singing along it really was a magical moment and one I’ll always remember."